openstack-archive/infra-manual/doc/source/creators.rst

 Add Project to Zuul
 -------------------

+At this point, you should submit all the changes discussed so far as a single first patchset to gerrit.

 Test jobs are run by Zuul.
 For a discussion of how Zuul jobs work in an OpenStack context, please see :doc:`zuulv3`.